amiraminbeidokhti/Word_Finder/README.md

 Argv[2] = Path of the file

-Argv[3] =  0 if the user wants to see all the words without any interruption
+Argv[3] =  0, if the user wants to see all the words without any interruption.
-	   1 if the user wants to enable the step by step option
+1, if the user wants to enable the step by step option.

 ## Outputs
 One or more words that start with the given prefix.